AgatheSenellart/MultiVae/docs/source/readme.md

 Note that samplers can be used with all MultiVae models and that they can really improve joint generation.
 For a taste of what it can do, see the joint generations below for a MVTCAE model trained on PolyMNIST:
 ![alt text](./static/taste_samplers.png)

-# Documentation, Examples and Case Studies
+# Examples and Case Studies

 <!-- We provide a full online documentation at https://multivae.readthedocs.io.  -->